 This report only reports the status of datasets delivered as part of a data service using S-100 Part 17 Exchange Set metadata and (as part of dual-fuel mode) IHO S-57 datasets (as illustrated in the hybrid Exchange Set in S-100 Part 17, clause 17-4.2).
 Where other S-100 datasets are installed on the system from other sources (for example, Unencrypted ENCs) then they should be displayed with a status of “unknown”.
 The Equipment manual should explain terms “unknown”.

-This Appendix provides a specification for a report which can be run on a compliant ECDIS to determine the status of S-100 datasets held within the SENC.
+This Appendix provides a specification for a report which can be run on a compliant ECDIS to determine the status of S-100 datasets held within the System Database.

 Report Definitions